Other University Policies

-Additional information about the residency requirement and exceptions can be found on the Housing and Residence Life website.
+Additional information about the residency requirement and exceptions can be found on Housing and Residence Life.

-Campus Engagement Policies and GuidelinesCampus Engagement, comprised of the offices of Student Involvement and Leadership, Fraternity and Sorority Life, and the Student Center for Diversity and Inclusion, can establish policies and/or guidelines for recognition, funding, event registration, and other privileges granted to Student Organizations.
+Student Life, comprised of the offices of Student Centers and Engagement, Fraternity and Sorority Life, Recreation Athletics, and the Student Center for Diversity and Inclusion, can establish policies and/or guidelines for recognition, funding, event registration, and other privileges granted to Student Organizations.
 Students and Student Organizations are expected to familiarize themselves with and adhere to the policies and guidelines of their affiliated office.
 Failure to adhere to the policies and guidelines may result in disciplinary action under the Code of Conduct in addition to any action taken by the affiliated office.